 You may also have weakness in certain muscles.
-Sometimes, you may not notice it until your doctor examines you.
+Sometimes, you may not notice it until your health care provider examines you.
 In other cases, you will notice that you have a hard time lifting your leg or arm, standing on your toes on one side, squeezing tightly with one of your hands, or other problems.
 Your bladder control may be lost.

-The pain, numbness, or weakness will often go away or improve a lot over a period of weeks to months.
+The pain, numbness, or weakness often goes away or improves a lot over weeks to months.

 Exams and Tests

 A careful physical exam and history is almost always the first step.
-Depending on where you have symptoms, your doctor will examine your neck, shoulder, arms, and hands, or your lower back, hips, legs, and feet.
+Depending on where you have symptoms, your provider examines your neck, shoulder, arms, and hands, or your lower back, hips, legs, and feet.

-The first treatment for a slipped disk is a short period of rest with medications for the pain, followed by physical therapy.
-Most people who follow these treatments will recover and return to their normal activities.
-A small number of people will need to have more treatment, which may include steroid injections or surgery.
+The first treatment for a slipped disk is a short period of rest and taking medicines for the pain.
+This is followed by physical therapy.
+Most people who follow these treatments recover and return to normal activities.
+Some people will need to have more treatment.
+This may include steroid injections or surgery.

-Steroid injections into the back in the area of the herniated disk may help control pain for several months.
-These injections reduce swelling around the disk and relieve many symptoms.
+Steroid medicine injections into the back in the area of the herniated disk may help control pain for several months.
+These injections reduce swelling around the spinal nerve and disk and relieve many symptoms.
 They do not solve the underlying problem and your pain may return after weeks or months.
-Spinal injections are usually done in your doctor's office, using x-ray or fluoroscopy to find the area where the injection is needed.
+Spinal injections are an outpatient procedure.

-Surgery may be an option for the few patients whose symptoms do not go away with other treatments and time.
+Surgery may be an option if your symptoms do not go away with other treatments and time.

-Ask your doctor which treatment options are best for you.
+Discuss with your provider which treatment options are best for you.

 It may take several months to a year or more to go back to all of your activities without having pain or straining your back.
 People who work in jobs that involve heavy lifting or back strain may need to change their job activities to avoid injuring their back again.